Who pays interest taxes on joint bank accounts?

 And, when you sign up for a joint bank account, the last thing you’re thinking about is how joint bank account taxes work.

-In some cases, joint bank account taxes are easy to figure out, but in other cases, things may be more difficult to figure out.
+In some cases, joint bank account taxes are straightforward to calculate, but in others, the process may be more complex.

 Who is responsible for paying the taxes on earned interest in a joint bank account?